 Is Love, Victor a True Story?

+Victor’s life was conceived on such a foundation.
 “The one piece of feedback we heard consistently was that Simon’s story was one particular version of coming out.
-It was, intentionally, a wish-fulfillment, charmed version of a coming-out story.
-A lot of people said it was great to see that glossy version, but wished there was a version that looked a little more like mine, or that was a little bit messier, or that told the story of a character who had the odds a little bit more stacked against him,” series creator, Isaac Aptaker told Vulture.
+It was, intentionally, a wish-fulfillment, charmed version of a coming-out story,” Aptaker told Vulture.
+“A lot of people said it was great to see that glossy version, but wished there was a version that looked a little more like mine, or that was a little bit messier, or that told the story of a character who had the odds a little bit more stacked against him,” the co-creator added concerning the foundation of the show.

 Even though the characters and their storylines are fictional, they are extremely rooted in reality.
 Victor and his friend Lake Meriwether’s individual journeys of exploring their sexuality are relatable.
 The conflicts Victor faces to come out as gay in a Christian household are part of the contemporary LGBTQIA+ discourse.
 PFLAG meetings are a pivotal part of the lives of several real-life parents with queer children, just like they are in the lives of Armando and Isabel Salazar in the show.